 How to Make Dillicious Egg Salad

-This egg salad is one of my favourite parts about Easter Eggs.
-Decorating all those hard cooked eggs is a lot of fun but eating them is better!
-And this egg salad is the tastiest way enjoy them.
+This dillicious egg salad is one of my favourite spring foods.
+Egg salad is great any time of year, but I particularly like it in spring when fresh herbs are readily available in my garden.
+It’s also a must make after Easter to use up all those pretty little Easter eggs!
+Decorating all those hard cooked eggs is fun, but eating them is better!
+And this egg salad is the tastiest way to enjoy them.

 Recipe for Dillicious Egg Salad